JennEYoon/datasciY/logs/how-to-nbs-website.md

    Can I mount a folder, use for all data files?
 Yes.  from drive mount...

  * Also create collapsing headings - for subprojects.

+#### Fastai App publish on web - Nov 30, 2020.

+Notebook develop with ipywidgets, hosted on MyBinder for running on CPU server.
+Can use "Open on Colab" with instructions for runtime "GPU" setting.
+Notebook can be linked to Github, don't need to be uploaded to AWS.